 27. Prospect: “Your product doesn’t work with our current setup.”

 Sales rep: “What about your setup is incompatible?
-We have tailored our solution to fit [X] amount of different environments.”
+We have tailored our solution to fit [X] number of different environments.”

 28. Prospect: “It’s just a fad.”

-Sales rep: “I can understand why you’d feel that way: research we’ve done indicates that the industry is moving in this direction and integrating this solution will not only save you money in the long run but ensures you won’t have to make big internal changes once you do decide to implement.”
+Sales rep: “I can understand why you’d feel that way- Research we’ve done indicates that the industry is moving in this direction and integrating this solution will not only save you money in the long run but also ensure you won’t have to make big internal changes once you do decide to implement.”